BW-EDA-EEND: Streaming End-to-End Neural Speaker Diarization for a Variable Number of Speakers: Conclusions

-We implemented two versions of a blockwise online variant of EDA-EEND, BW-EDA-EEND-UL and BW-EDA-EEND-LL.
+We implemented two versions of a blockwise online variant of EDA-EEND, BW-EDA-EEND-UL (unlimited latency) and BW-EDA-EEND-LL (limited latency).
 Blockwise online processing is enabled by utilizing an incremental Transformer encoder that attends to only its left contexts and ignores its right contexts and uses block-level recurrence in the hidden states to carry over information between blocks, which makes algorithm complexity linear in time.
-The BW-EDA-EEND-UL shows only moderate degradation of accuracy for up to two speakers using either unlimited or 10-second context, compared to offline EDA-EEND.
-When there are more than two speakers per conversation, the accuracy gap between online and offline grows, but BW-EDA-EEND-UL still outperforms a baseline x-vector clustering system for one to four speakers context is unlimited, and shows comparable accuracy 10-second context size.
-The BW-EDA-EEND-LL has comparable accuracy to offline clustering-based system when frame-level embeddings are shuffled across blocks, and generates diarization outputs block-by-block as audio arrives.
+BW-EDA-EEND-UL shows only moderate degradation of accuracy for up to two speakers using either unlimited or 10-second context, compared to offline EDA-EEND.
+BW-EDA-EEND-LL has accuracy comparable to an offline clustering-based system when frame-level embeddings are shuffled across blocks.
 Future algorithmic improvements should address the consistency of attractor direction and ordering over time, as blocks are processed incrementally.
-The solutions proposed here (attractor averaging and explicit reordering) may be considered hacks until a better modeling solution is found.

-We observe that multi-speaker training data as simulated in prior work \cite{fujita2019end} (and adopted here for compatibility) is not very realistic when compared to real conversational data, in terms of turn-taking behavior (as shown in Fig.~\ref{data_n3}), and that this may limit the effectiveness of model training.
+We observe that multi-speaker training data as simulated in prior work \cite{fujita2019end} (and adopted here for compatibility) is not very realistic when compared to real conversational data, in terms of turn-taking behavior (as shown in Fig.~\ref{data_n3}), and suspect that this may limit the effectiveness of model training.
 In future work, we plan to modify the simulation algorithm to create more realistic meeting mixtures by adopting the recently proposed method that was used to create LibriCSS test data \cite{chen2020libricss}.
 We also believe that test data for EEND needs to become more realistic, moving from mixtures of telephone speech channels (CALLHOME) to far-field recordings of multiple speakers speaking and interacting in the same room.